Voya100/VoyaCode/app/projects/chess/README.md

 - Current version made with Angular:  April 2017
 - Play here: http://www.voyacode.com/projects/chess

-This is a traditional chess game, with some small rule changes and the ability to choose custom piece layouts.
+This is a traditional chess game with the ability to choose custom piece layouts.
 The game has 2 players.
-Player can be either a human player or computer AI.
+Player can be either a human or computer AI.
 All combinations of the two are possible.

-Program's base mechanics:
+## Program's base mechanics

 At the start of each turn the program will go through all the pieces and mark all tiles they can go to, or could if there was an enemy piece.
 Those tiles are put into two categories: move tiles and hit tiles.
 Move tiles are tiles the piece can move.
 Hit tiles are tiles the piece could